Joshguna Aliyeva

 Joshguna Aliyeva (Coşqunə Əliyeva; born 22 March 2002) is an Azerbaijani footballer, who plays as a midfielder for Turkish Women's Super League club Kireçburnu Spor and the Azerbaijan women's national team.
+Aliyeva has also represented the Azerbaijan U17 and U19 teams.

 Club career

 In December 2021, Aliyeva moved to Turkey and joined Kdz.
 Ereğli Belediye Spor to play in the Turkish Women's Super League.
 In the 2022-23 Turkish Super League season, she transferred to Kireçburnu Spor.